JuliaPackaging/BinDeps.jl/README.md

   * Do I need to use this package if I want to build binary dependencies for my Julia package?

     Absolutely not!
-The system is designed to give the maximum amountl of freedom to the package author in order to be able to address any situation that one may encounter in the real world.
+The system is designed to give the maximum amount of freedom to the package author in order to be able to address any situation that one may encounter in the real world.
 This is achieved by simply evaluating a file called `deps/build.jl` (if it exists) in